 On the flip side, having a positive relationship with your co-workers can mean that when YOU have a problem, you will probably find it a lot easier to find someone to help you out when you need it.
 You have to spend 40+ hours a week with your colleagues – be someone others (including your bosses) want to be around!
 And as an added bonus, that could prove to give you the needed edge when it comes time for a promotion.

 You can help build your own allies by helping build a more positive atmosphere in your workplace.
-In one office I worked at, I would send Monday Motivational Memes to my team first thing Monday mornings to start the week on the right foot – a picture of something cute or funny to put a smile on my co-workers’ faces as they start the work week (I always found pictures of tiny animals with an inspiring quote to be particularly effective).
+In one office I worked at, I would send Monday Motivational Memes to my team first thing Monday mornings.
+It helps to start the week on the right foot – a picture of something cute or funny to put a smile on my co-workers’ faces as they start the work week.
+(I always found pictures of tiny animals with an inspiring quote to be particularly effective).

 You will succeed – just believe!